aesop69/DCC/README.md

-# DCC
+## DCC
-Debian Command Center
+# 🚀 Debian Command Center
+This software is being designed to hold real world examples of all command and syntex's for Debian unstable/experiamental.

 # 🚀 Debian Command Center System Documentation